lsst-tstn/tstn-017/index.rst

     #.
 Verify that ``_init.yaml``, when used in conjunction with each of the site-dependent configuration files, provides a complete schema
     #.
 Verify all configuration files in the configuration repository against the current schema for the associated CSC.
     #.
 Verify that new and/or updated configurations have updated metadata
     #.
-Verify that "default" is never used as a label
+Verify that "default" is never used as a filename

 The following CI tests are required on all configurable CSC repos (e.g. ``ts_ATDome``):